B2B Content Marketing Strategy: A Framework for Planning

 You’ll want to build an accurate picture of your ideal buyer, what pain points they have, and what opportunities you’ll have to reach out to them across different channels.
 You can find these by diving into existing customer records, such as by looking into CRM and sales data for a start.

-Key information to look at includes inquiry form data, product utilisation data, and recurring discussion points in sales conversations.
+Key information to look at includes: inquiry form data, product utilisation data, and recurring discussion points in sales conversations.
 From here, we can build content themes and narratives that resonate with the audience.

 The persona study helps to map out the target customer’s buying journey, the touch points across the journey and the preferred channel to view and interact with content.